msft-azure-iac-hackathon/github-runner-and-devops-agent-in-azure-container-apps/readme.md

     - Repository permissions (Scoped to the GH_REPOSITORY above)
         - Read access to metadata
         - Read and Write access to administration

+* ADO_ORG_URL - the url of the Azure DevOps Organization where the new DevOps agents will self register
+* ADO_HOSTPOOL_NAME - the name of the Azure DevOps hostpool name where the new DevOps agents will self register
+* ADO_PAT - your fine grained token meeting the following requirements:
+    - Agents Pool
+        - Read and Manage
+    - Code
+        - Read and Write
+    - Packaging
+        - Read and Write